abuali129/Metal-Gear-Solid-Peace-walker-Master-Collection-PC-translation-tools/README.md

 3. **Subtitle face** — a TrueType font that has your characters.
 4. Adjust **Size** and per-letter **Nudge** against the live preview — it is drawn by the same code that paints the face.
+5. **Spend** `lower case recommended`
-5. **Spend** — which case range (capitals or lower case) gives up its one-byte code points to your letters.
+   — which case range (capitals or lower case) gives up its one-byte code points to your letters.
 Those Latin letters keep working in your translations; only text never rebuilt through the plan (untranslated lines, names read from saves) is affected.
 6. **Install into project output**, then rebuild the text.

 **Freeze mapping** keeps the installed code points and only repaints glyphs —